Fix: ‘Valid ATAPI Device cannot be found’ CD\DVD is not recognized

 Opening Device Manager

-5. Restart your computer and the system will automatically reinstall the missing driver.
+5. Restart your computer.
+Windows will reinstall the missing driver automatically.

 ABOUT THE AUTHOR